SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 * DATA_FILENAME: the source filename (whether it be an Excel, Access or other type of file); ideally this file should be made accessible to the ORMGP to be used for back-checking in the cases of data errors/problems
 * DATA_ADDED_USER: the user name, usually the users Windows or SQL login name
 * DATA_ADDED_DATE: this field is automatically updated (if the information is being added by SiteFX); the date is actually when the records were added to the appropriate tables
+* LOC_ID: This can be used to link a data source to a specific report within the ORMGP report library

 #### D_DOCUMENT